 If you find yourself suffering from diarrhea after eating edibles, there are some things you can try to ease unwanted stomach troubles.

-• Smoke or vape rather than ingest marijuana
+- Smoke or vape rather than ingest cannabis

 When To Seek Further Help